taalhaataahir0102/Mojo-Yolo/README.md

 ## 4. Examples
 Vertical egde detection filter output on example image by passing it through conv2D layer
 ## Future Steps
-* Add supprot for 3-D images (RGB)
+* Add supprot for 3-D images (RGB) ✔️
-* Add more layers (MAX pooling, Batch Normalization, flatten, Dense, Activation etc.)
+* Add more layers (MAX pooling, Batch Normalization, flatten, Dense, Activation etc.) ✔️
-* Create proper pipeline i.e., output of 1 layers becomes input to the next layer.
+* Create proper pipeline i.e., output of 1 layers becomes input to the next layer. ❎
-* Create some activation functions (Softmax, Sigmoid, Relu etc.)
+* Create some activation functions (Softmax, Sigmoid, Relu etc.) ✔️
+* Create dummy example in tensorflow for testing ✔️
 * Study weights file and how to parse it.
 * Make a small classification CNN for testing. (weights loading issue will come here ;-/ )
 * Study yolo to see which layers, activations etc. it requires